Josef Spacil

-Josef Spacil (3 January 1907, Munich – 13 February 1967) was a German Nazi SS-Standartenführer (colonel), a Befehlshaber der Sicherheitspolizei und des SD Niederlande (Commander of the Security Police and Security Service Netherlands), an SS-Wirtschafter beim Höheren SS- und Polizeiführer Russland-Süd (SS economist at the Higher SS and Police Leader office for southern Russia) and the Chef der Amtsgruppe II (Chief of Section II) in RSHA.
+Josef Spacil (3 January 1907, Munich – 13 February 1967) was a German Nazi SS-Standartenführer (colonel), the Befehlshaber der Sicherheitspolizei und des SD Niederlande (Commander of the Security Police and Security Service Netherlands), an SS-Wirtschafter beim Höheren SS- und Polizeiführer Russland-Süd (SS economist at the Higher SS and Police Leader office for southern Russia) and the Chef der Amtsgruppe II (Chief of Section II) in RSHA.
 In 1945 he was involved with the disposal of Nazi gold in the Bavarian Alps.

 According to the American authors Kenneth Alford and Theodore Savas, SS-Standartenführer Josef Spacil was promoted to SS-Oberführer on 20 April 1945, but there is no independent confirmation.

 Life

 Josef Spacil was born in Munich on 3 January 1907 to a family of Czech heritage (Spáčil).
 He was raised in Bavaria by his mother and a stepfather surnamed "Aue".
 In his youth Spacil trained to become a professional wages accountant.
 Spacil joined the Nazi Party (NSDAP) before 1933 and was member number 1,200,941.
 He joined the SS on 10 April 1931 (membership number # 6797) and on 1 October 1932 he was awarded the officer rank of SS-Untersturmführer (2nd lieutenant).
 The promotion to SS-Obersturmführer (1st lieutenant) took place on 23 August 1933, to SS-Hauptsturmführer (captain) on 9 November 1933 and SS-Sturmbannführer (major) on 9 November 1934.

 From 1934 SS-Sturmbannführer Josef Spacil was used on the staff of the Reichsführer-SS.
 A year later he transferred to the SS Main Office (SS-Hauptamt).
 On the staff of the SS-Danube office (Oberabschnittes Donau), he was an SS-Wirtschafts- und Verwaltungsführer or economic and administrative leader in 1938.
 Between 12 December 1939 and 28 February 1940 he was assigned to the 1.
 SS-Totenkopf-Reiterstandarte (the 3rd SS Division Totenkopf cavalry regiment).

 On 23 December 1937 he married the Mannheim-born Marianne Behrens.
 Over 1943 to 1945 he is alleged to have maintained a mistress named Gretl Biesecker.

 From 31 March 1940 his duties were as a staff officer of the Chief of the SS-Wirtschafts- und Verwaltungshauptamtes (WVHA) or SS Economic and Administration Main Office under SS-Obergruppenführer Oswald Pohl.
 He also served in the SS-Verwaltungsschule or SS Administration School at Dachau between 1 April to 21 June 1940.

-After the Western campaign, Spacil served for nine months between 22 June 1940 to 12 March 1941 as a Befehlshaber der Sicherheitspolizei und des SD or Commander of the Security Police and SD in the occupied Netherlands.
+After the Western campaign, Spacil served for nine months between 22 June 1940 to 12 March 1941 as the Befehlshaber der Sicherheitspolizei und des SD or Commander of the Security Police and SD in the occupied Netherlands.
 On 1 May 1941 he returned to the staff of the Reichsführer-SS where he remained until 1 August 1941.